ramantehlan/LegalAI/README.md

 - IOT based scanner, which will directly push documents to cloud.
 It will give us a competitive advantage.

+## Validation

+- 4/5 Lawyers we called wanted to implement it right away.
+- We did take feedback from lawyers.

 ## Sales/Money